LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

 \subsection{Datasets}

-The proposed methodology is evaluated using two datasets: a publicly available benchmark dataset~\cite{goknil2014change,goknil2014experimental} based on the WASP system requirements documents~\cite{ebben2002requirements}, and a newly developed dataset, \projName, specifically curated for this study.
+The proposed methodology is evaluated using two datasets: a publicly available benchmark dataset~\cite{goknil2014change,goknil2014experimental} based on the WASP system requirements documents~\cite{ebben2002requirements} that was generated under the guidance of an industrial expert, and a newly introduced real-world dataset, \projNameNew~which we split into two subsets, \projNameNew~and \projName~.
 Details of the datasets are presented in Table~\ref{tab:datasets}. \sectopic{WASP.} This dataset is derived from a requirements document for a context-aware mobile service platform.
 It contains five change rationales and 72 requirements.
-The total number of impacted requirements in this dataset is 22. \sectopic{\projName.} This dataset is derived from the space system requirements document.
-It consists of 11 change rationales and 192 requirements.
-The total number of impacted requirements in this dataset is 35.
+The total number of impacted requirements in this dataset is 22.
+As this dataset is publicly available, we restrict its use to the selection and training phases to prevent data leakage from affecting our results, particularly when employing LLMs in \textit{ProReFiCIA}.
+Therefore, this dataset is used only for RQ1 and RQ2, and for training the NLI model described in Section~\ref{sec:filtering}. \sectopic{\projNameNew.} This dataset is derived from a satellite data link management system.
+It consists of 5 change rationales and 192 requirements.
+The total number of impacted requirements in this dataset is 27.
+This dataset is also employed in RQ1 and RQ2 and for training the NLI model, as it contains the same number of change rationales as WASP, thereby making the selection and training phases more robust to changes in dataset characteristics. \sectopic{\projName.} This dataset is derived from the same domain and system as \projNameNew~.
+It consists of 11 change rationales, with 33 impacted requirements.
+This subset is used solely as a test set in RQ3, RQ4, and RQ5 to evaluate \textit{ProReFiCIA} in a realistic manner, with and without domain knowledge, and to compare it against baselines.